Chest Wall Tumors

 • Sometimes combination chemotherapy, radiation therapy, and surgery

-Most chest wall tumors are treated with surgical resection and reconstruction.
+Malignant tumors are usually treated with wide surgical resection and reconstruction (2).
+Some tumors may also require further adjuvant chemotherapy or radiation therapy.
 Reconstruction often uses a combination of myocutaneous flaps and prosthetic materials.
 The presence of a malignant pleural effusion is a contraindication to surgical resection.

 In cases of multiple myeloma or isolated plasmacytoma, chemotherapy and radiation therapy should be the primary therapy.